Kristen Doute’s Relationship With Ex-Boyfriend Brian Carter May Have Prompted Her Feud With Stassi Schroeder

 During last season’s show, Doute and Carter’s relationship became a hot topic for Schroeder and Maloney, both of whom appeared to be quite frustrated with the way Carter was treating their friend.
 The two women even embarked on a war of words with Carter during a visit to the apartment they were sharing at the time.

-That apartment, fans will recall, was a point of contention between Doute and Carter because Doute felt that she was paying more of the bills for the home they were sharing.
+That apartment, as fans will recall, was a point of contention between Doute and Carter because Doute felt that she was paying more of the bills for the home they were sharing.
 While Doute did vent to her co-stars about how she was feeling regarding the dynamic between herself and Carter, she didn’t appreciate it when the ladies brought up the issue.

 After filming on Vanderpump Rules Season 7 was complete, Doute confirmed that she and Carter had parted ways at the reunion special but because she and Carter continued to be seen with one another, as The Inquisitr previously reported, many suspected they had never actually split.